 Unfortunately, X-ray ionization rates are non-constant over time due to flaring events.
 My research aims to use both models and observations to better understand how variable X-ray ionization rates drive chemical evolution in protoplanetary disks.

-If you are interested to know more about my work modeling flare driven chemistry, please refer to my publications tab.
+If you are interested to know more about my work modeling flare driven chemistry, please refer to my PhD dissertation and publications tab.

 During the Summer of 2017, I began my first astrochemistry project at the SMA-Havard Smithsonian Center for Astrophysics REU program.
 During this time, I worked with Ilse Cleeves (who also became my PhD advisor) and modeled X-ray flare driven water variability in protoplanetary disks.
 This REU was the foundation of my astrochemistry career, because this project became the inspiration for my graduate research and the topic of my first first author publication.